bank8426/try-express-mongodb/README.md

 ARCJET_ENV=

 # https://console.upstash.com/workflow/
-# These will be different between running on local and on server
+# These will be different between running on local and on the server
 QSTASH_URL=http://127.0.0.1:8080
 QSTASH_TOKEN=
 QSTASH_CURRENT_SIGNING_KEY=